warmhmk/Recommender-Stacking-Ensemble/README.md

 # Recommender System Using Stacking Ensemble with Random Forest Regression

-This project demonstrates the implementation of a sophisticated recommender system using a stacking ensemble method.
+This project demonstrates the implementation of a recommender system using a stacking ensemble method.
 The approach leverages multiple collaborative filtering models and combines their predictions using a Random Forest regressor.
 While ensemble models are commonly used in machine learning, applying them effectively in recommender systems requires careful consideration, particularly when dealing with limited training data.

 ## Overview